Buying real estate in Colombia?

 investing in real estate in Colombia

-What are the steps involved in applying for the Colombian investor visa through real estate?
+What are the exact steps involved in applying for the real estate visa?

 It's something we develop in our Colombia property pack.